theredpea/theredpea.github.io/_posts/2021-01-24-moving-data-from-qvd-to-sql-server.markdown

 I use a `JOIN` in SQL Server (see earlier comment, I ran into limits trying to JOIN directly in the Qlik Sense load script)

  - Consider using `INSERT` instead of `SELECT ...
 INTO` (see Stack Overflow answer about this)

+# Simplify the Key
+In my case, I was joining a large table ("Main") to a small lookup table ("Lookup") via a "bridge" table ("Bridge").
+The key to join the "Main" table to the "Bridge" ("MainBridgeKey") was at a very low-level of detail; and the resulting JOIN increases rowcount from 300K -> 300M

+I used  `HASHBYTES` function to reduce the "Main" table into a "SimplifiedMain"